Ground state properties of a Tonks-Girardeau Gas in a periodic potential: Many-body properties of TG gas in periodic potentials

-We have shown the fractional occupations of the lowest orbital, $ f_{0}=\lambda _{0}/N$, with particle numbers $N$, at commensurate case (the lowest Bloch band has been fully occupied) and $\gamma =2$ in Fig.~\ref{fig:epsart2}.
-From the figure, we can see that the fractional occupations of lowest orbital decrease with the particle number increases and it will vanish in the thermodynamic limit.
-By doing finite size scaling in Fig.~\ref{fig:epsart3}, we found that the fractional occupation of lowest orbital decreases with the system sizes as $f_{0}\propto 1/$ln$(N)$ in the Mott-insulating phase and it vanishes in the thermodynamic limit.
-So we can infer that there is also no BEC for the commensurate case.
+We have shown the occupation number of the lowest orbital, $\lambda _{0}$, with particle numbers $N$, in the commensurate case (the lowest Bloch band has been fully occupied) when $\gamma =2$ in Fig.~\ref{fig:epsart2}.
+From the figure, we observe that the occupation number of the lowest orbital increases with the increase of the system size initially and then saturate to a constant as the particle number increases further.
+So the occupation number of the lowest orbital shows $\lambda_0 \sim N^{\alpha}$ with $\alpha=0$ in the Mott-insulating phase.
+The zero-exponents of the occupation numbers of the lowest orbital can also be derived from the approximation, $\rho(x,x^{\prime })\simeq\rho(x,x)\delta(x-x^{\prime })$.
+From Eq.(21), we have